revature-scalawags/Project2-Group4/README.md

 ## Project Description

-Analysis of historical and live Twitter data using Apache Spark, with a focus on hashtags.
+Analysis of historical and live tweets and hashtags from Twitter using Apache Spark.

 ## Technologies Used